Search blog:

 If your Self Assessment tax return is late, even by one day, HMRC will impose an automatic late filing penalty of £100.
 Additional penalties will apply if your tax return is more than 3, 6, or 12 months late.

-You will also incur late payment penalties and interest charges if you fail to pay your Self Assessment bill by the 31 January payment deadline.
+If you fail to pay your Self Assessment bill by the 31 January payment deadline, you will also incur late payment penalties and interest charges.

 4. Tax year dates and deadlines for employers (PAYE and payroll)